skypilot-org/skypilot/examples/perf/storage_0724/README.md

-# Benchmarking Storage options for K8s clusters
+# Benchmarking Storage options

-This directory is a collection of YAMLs used to benchmark SkyPilot's performance.
+This directory is a collection of YAMLs used to benchmark performance of different storage options on SkyPilot.

-## Running on raw VMs

 ### Setup